JUSTIN EMEKA

 BIO

-A long-time educator, Emeka is a tenured professor of Theater and Africana Studies at Oberlin College where he teaches directing, acting, and Capoeira.
-For the MainStage, he directed Arthur Miller's Death of a Salesman (featuring Avery Brooks and Petronia Paley); Antigone by Zora Howard; Macbeth by Shakespeare; The Bluest Eye by Lydia Diamond and Wedding Band by Alice Childress.
+A long-time educator, Emeka is an Associate Professor of Theater and Africana Studies at Oberlin College where he teaches directing, acting, and Capoeira Angola.
+For the Oberlin MainStage, he directed Arthur Miller's Death of a Salesman (featuring Avery Brooks and Petronia Paley); Antigone by Zora Howard; Macbeth by Shakespeare; The Bluest Eye by Lydia Diamond and Wedding Band by Alice Childress.
 As a guest artist at Juilliard, he directed Lucas Hnath's A Doll House pt.
 2 and at NYU Grad Acting he directed and adapted Moliere's The Would-Be Gentleman into The Boougie Gentleman.
 At the University of Washington's Ethnic Cultural Theatre he directed Tennessee William's The Glass Menagerie; Amiri Baraka's Dutchman; and Aishah Rahman's Unfinished Women Cry in No Man's Land While a Bird Dies in a Guilded Cage.
-At Yale Rep, he served as the movement coordinator and played the role of Edgar in a unique African-American production of King Lear starring Avery Brooks directed by Hal Scott.
+At Yale Rep, he served as the movement coordinator and played the role of Edgar in an all-Black production of King Lear starring Avery Brooks directed by Hal Scott.
 He has taught workshops at New York University, Julliard, Carnegie Mellon, Old Globe, University of Michigan, Skidmore College and more.
 He is also a writer and has received awards in playwriting from the Seattle Arts Commission, and screenwriting from the Washington State Film Commission.
-He published an essays "Seeing Shakespeare through Brown Eyes" in the book "Black Acting Methods: Critical Approaches"; and "Playing with Race in the New Millennium" in the book "Casting a Movement".
+He also published, "Playing with Race in the New Millennium" in the book "Casting a Movement".

 IMMAGINATIVE APPROACHES TO EPIC AND CONTEMPORARY STORYTELLING